-Live /Work units are a type of mixed-use development commercial. office. combining and/or light manufacturing space within the same structure as a residential living space for the business owner.
+Live /Work units are a type of mixed-use development combining commercial, office, and/or light manufacturing space within the same structure as a residential living space for the business owner.
 They have similar benefits to mixed-use development and may eliminate altogether the need to commute to work.
 In addition, they can provide affordable work and housing space, meet the needs of special groups such as artisans, and serve to incubate new businesses.
-Live/Work Flex Subdistrict may either be predominantly residential area that allows for some limited non-residential uses, or a primarily commercial area that accommodates residential.
-If non-residential is provided as a component of a project in a Live/Work

-Flex Subdistrict, connecting commercial and residential units is not required.
+The Live/Work Flex Subdistrict is intended to be a predominantly residential area that allows for some specific non-residential use.
+Residential is a required use of this Subdistrict.
+If non-residential is provided as a component, connecting commercial and residential units is not required.